enzojoly/ten/README.md

 # Ten Build System

+AI GENERATED DOCUMENTATION - READ AT YOUR OWN PERIL.
+COULD BE DEPRECATED OR OTHERWISE WRONG

 Ten is a pure functional build system with robust guarantees for reproducible and reliable builds.
 It ensures correctness through type-level phase separation between evaluation and execution, content-addressed storage, and isolated build environments.

 ## Core Features